open-telemetry/opentelemetry-go/sdk/metric/aggregator/exponential/README.md

 subnormal numbers up to 0x1p-1022.

-While the additional complexity needed to correctly map subnormal numbers is small, there are few real benefits in doing so because of the inherent loss of resolution.
-As secondary motivation, clamping values to the range [0x1p-1022, math.MaxFloat64] offers symmetry.
-This limit means that minimum bucket index and the maximum bucket index have similar magnitudes, which helps support greater maximum scale.
+While the additional complexity needed to correctly map subnormal numbers is small in both cases, there are few real benefits in doing so because of the inherent loss of precision.
+As secondary motivation, clamping values to the range [0x1p-1022, math.MaxFloat64] increases symmetry.
+This limit means that minimum bucket index and the maximum bucket index have similar magnitude, which helps support greater maximum scale.
+Supporting numbers smaller than 0x1p-1022 would mean changing the valid scale interval to [-11,19] compared with [-10,20].

 ## Acknowledgements